-Source: Virginia Employment Commission

 About half of the workforce is traveling out of the county to work each day and commuting an average of 35.8 minutes.
-Unemployment rates are still running very high in 2004.
+Unemployment rates are still running very high in 2014.
 Mining employment paid well and workers have not been able to replace their lost jobs with comparable salaries.
 Even new industries are having a hard time as Travelocity announced plans (2004) to close its 3-year old operation in Dickenson County.

-TABLE 22

-MAJOR EMPLOYERS IN DICKENSON COUNTY